Ohrenbrücker Tor: Etymology

 Ohrenbrücke is generally accepted to derive from the Obere Brücke (Upper bridge).
-During the Middle Ages only two bridges across the Selz existed: the “Lower Bridge” at the ancient Altengässer Tor and the “Upper Bridge” at the Ohrenbrücker Tor.
+During the Middle Ages only two bridges across the Selz existed: the "Lower Bridge" at the ancient Altengässer Tor and the "Upper Bridge" at the Ohrenbrücker Tor.

 Architecture

 The gate comprises two towers and a gothic arch.
 The northern tower had been reconstructed together with the arch in the middle of the 20th century.
-It is assumed that at the top of the two of the towers, a slender upright spires at the top of their buttress existed.
+It is assumed that at the top of two of the towers, slender upright spires at the top of their buttresses existed.
 The gate was equipped with a machicolation above the arch.
 Both towers are decorated with Lombard bands.